U.S.A.

 Rating:

-An evil man named Neil Gallagher (Jimmie F. Scaggs) discovered the secrets of Andree's puppets and then apparently took his own life as his body is in a coffin at the mansion awaiting a funeral event.
+An evil man Neil Gallagher (Jimmie F. Scaggs) discovered the secrets of Andree's puppets and then apparently took his own life as his body is in a coffin at the mansion awaiting a funeral event.

 Alex continues to have deadly dreams that Neil is still alive and has something deadly for him.